Download Poster for

 SEEK MEDICAL CARE IMMEDIATELY!

 Listen to your body.
-If you feel well enough to exercise, it may help to counter the muscle weakness that often accompanies a cold or flu.
-Don't overdo it - cut back on the intensity and duration of your usual workout until your muscle fatigue abates, then build up again slowly.
+If you feel well enough to exercise, it may help to counter fatigue that often accompanies a cold or flu.
+But don't overdo it - cut back on the intensity and duration of your usual workout until fatigue abates, then build up again slowly.
 Intense activity may increase discomfort and lower your resistance to additional infection.

 Refrain from smoking.
 Smoking makes it difficult for your body to eliminate mucous from the lungs and may predispose you to bronchitis or pneumonia.
 This would be a good time to consider quitting!
 See Tobacco: You Can Quit!.
 If you choose not to quit, try not to smoke during the repiratory illness.